 Our management staff is key to making and keeping AmSafe Bridport positioned as the world leader.
 Together we strive to exceed the expectations of our customers and employees.

 Joe joined AmSafe Bridport from Heath Tecna UK in 2008 where he had held the position of Head of Sales & Marketing EMEA for the previous 3 Years.
-Joe has 25 years of sales experience, working with OEM’s and the Aftermarket, primarily within the commercial aerospace sector.
-Whilst at AmSafe Bridport, Joe held a number of senior sales roles and prior to his current role was promoted to Business Unit Manager for Cargo where he led a multi-disciplined team through the entire product life cycle from strategy formulation to in-service support was previously Sales & Marketing Director, where he oversaw AmSafe Bridport’s Global Sales and Marketing activities, and Director of Operations where he was responsible for AmSafe Bridport’s three global manufacturing sites.
+Joe has over 25 years of experience, working with OEM’s and the Aftermarket, primarily within the commercial aerospace sector.
+Whilst at AmSafe Bridport, Joe focused on a variety of sales roles before becoming Business Unit Manager for Cargo where he led a multi-disciplined team through the entire product life cycle from strategy formulation to in-service support was previously Sales & Marketing Director, where he oversaw AmSafe Bridport’s Global Sales and Marketing activities, and Director of Operations where he was responsible for AmSafe Bridport’s three global manufacturing sites.
 In 2019, Joe became Sales & Marketing Vice President for AmSafe Bridport, before being promoted into the position of company President in September 2021.